Skip to main content

 Nurse.com Blog

-Kean Students Use SBAR Method to Improve Shift-Change Communication
+SBAR Method Improves Shift-Change Communication

-A team of Kean University graduate nursing students has adapted and applied a communication tool, initially developed by the military, to standardize and streamline end-of-shift reporting.
+A team of Kean University graduate nursing students has adapted and applied a communication tool initially developed by the military to standardize and streamline end-of-shift reporting.

-For the students, all of whom are practicing nurses, employing the method during end-of-shift reporting would target an all-too-familiar problem. ?Many times nurses stumble and fumble with the kind of information to tell and how to organize it during the end-of-shift report,? says Juanita Ormilon, RNC, BSN, MSN, staff nurse in the neonatal ICU at the University of Medicine and Dentistry of New Jersey. ?Personally, in my own experience, many times the reports are missing information.
-[For example,] I was supposed to be told about procedures that were supposed to be done or follow-up to lab work.?
+"Many times, nurses are challenged with the kind of information to tell and how to organize it during the end-of-shift report," said Juanita Ormilon, RNC, BSN, MSN, staff nurse in the neonatal ICU at the University of Medicine and Dentistry of New Jersey.
+"Personally, in my own experience, many times the reports are missing information.
+[For example,] I was supposed to be told about procedures that were supposed to be done or follow-up to lab work."

 Because of a lack of a standardized, end-of-shift reporting method in the healthcare industry, The Joint Commission identified the development of such a technique as a key process for assuring patient safety, the nurses explained.

-The students? method, which was honed by Ormilon, Uka, and fellow students Marie Delva, RN, MSN, BSN, and Eileen Gabayeron, CCRN, MSN, BSN, during their final semester of master?s level coursework, was piloted this past spring in the med/surg unit at East Orange.
+The students' method, which was honed by Ormilon, Uka, and fellow students Marie Delva, RN, MSN, BSN, and Eileen Gabayeron, CCRN, MSN, BSN, during their final semester of master's level coursework, was piloted this past spring in the med/surg unit at East Orange.

-Initially, the 15 nurses at East Orange piloting the program did not like the students? technique, Ormilon says. ?But as they went through the six-week period, the nurses who were involved said it was a much better system,?
-Ormilon says. ?They said they were not scouring for information to tell the next shift.?
+"Initially, the 15 nurses at East Orange piloting the program did not like the students' technique," Ormilon said.
+"But as they went through the six-week period, the nurses who were involved said it was a much better system,?
+Ormilon says. ?They said they were not scouring for information to tell the next shift."

-SBAR?s organization scheme breaks down into sections:
+SBAR's organization scheme breaks down into sections:

-SITUATION: Patient?s name, age, diagnosis, chief complaint, medications and allergies
+SITUATION: Patient's name, age, diagnosis, chief complaint, medications and allergies

 BACKGROUND: Medical history